johanmcos/user-login-code-challenge/README.md

 1. Within reason, treat your solution as if it would become a production system.
 1. If you have any questions, feel free to contact us at code_challenge@scoir.com

+## How-to

+to-do

+## Assumptions

+- This code is not quite fit for production use, what's missing includes
+  - TLS encryption, which would require getting a public & private certificate from a Certificate Signing Authority
+  - better password handling